Operation Vulture: The plan

 Beyond that, Eisenhower was dissatisfied with French policies in Vietnam.
 In 1949, the French had granted nominal independence to Vietnam, creating the State of Vietnam headed by the Emperor Bao Dai.
 In February 1950 the State of Vietnam was recognized by the United States as the legitimate government of Vietnam with Donald R. Heath being appointed the first American ambassador in Saigon.
 However it was widely known that the State of Vietnam was a sham with the Emperor a puppet leader and French colonial civil servants still in charge.
 The Emperor had no control over his military and the economy, both of which were the dominion of French officials.
 Despite the nominal independence of the State of Vietnam, the country was in effect still a French colony and Eisenhower had often pressed the French to no avail to give more power to the Emperor Bao Dai, arguing that this was the best way to curb the appeal of the Communist Vietminh.
 From Eisenhower's viewpoint to intervene without promises from the French to give more independence to the State of Vietnam would commit the United States to fighting a colonial war on behalf of France.

 Eisenhower wrote the British Prime Minister Winston Churchill a letter urging the United Kingdom to intervene, saying the situation was no different from the 1930s when other nations "by not acting in unit and in time" failed to stop Nazi Germany.
 Dulles was dispatched to London to make the case for intervention, but he was coldly received.
-The Foreign Secretary, Sir Anthony Eden, who was to serve as co-chairman of the upcoming Geneva alongside the Soviet Foreign Minister Vyacheslav Molotov, was opposed to intervention, telling Dulles that his country would not be "hustled into injudicious military decisions".
+The Foreign Secretary, Sir Anthony Eden, who was to serve as co-chairman of the upcoming Geneva Conference alongside the Soviet Foreign Minister Vyacheslav Molotov, was opposed to intervention, telling Dulles that his country would not be "hustled into injudicious military decisions".
 In a speech before the House of Commons, Churchill stated that Great Britain "was not prepared to give any undertakings...in Indochina in advance of the results of Geneva".
 At most, Churchill and Eden promised Dulles that Britain was prepared to join a NATO-type organization for Southeast Asia, which was later created in September 1954 as the Southeast Asia Treaty Organization (SEATO).

 Decision against the operation

-Vice-President Nixon, a so-called "hawk" on Vietnam, suggested that the U.S. might have to "put American boys in".
+Vice-president Nixon, a so-called "hawk" on Vietnam, suggested that the U.S. might have to "put American boys in".
 President Eisenhower made American participation contingent on British support, but London was opposed.
 Eisenhower also felt that the airstrike alone would not decide the battle.
 He also expressed concerns that the French Air Force was insufficiently developed for this sort of operation and did not want to escalate U.S. involvement in the war by using American pilots.
 Finally, the British Prime Minister Winston Churchill rejected the idea of British intervention in Vietnam, which killed Vulture.
 In the end, convinced that the political risks outweighed the possible benefits, Eisenhower decided against the intervention.